-Apr.
-18, 2013: Panelist, "Representing Clients before Congress," Edward Bennett Williams Inn of Court, Washington, DC.
-My remarks and responses to questions focused on investigating and prosecuting individuals who provide false testimony before Congress or obstruct Congressional proceedings.
+April 18, 2013: Panelist, "Representing Clients before Congress," Edward Bennett Williams Inn of Court, Washington, District of Columbia.
+I participated in a panel discussion about Congressional hearings and investigations.
 I have no notes, transcript, or recording.
-The Edward Bennett Williams Inn of Court is located at United States District Court for the District of Columbia, 333 Constitution Avenue, NW, Washington, DC 20001.
+The Edward Bennett Williams Inn of Court is hosted at the United States District Court for the District of Columbia, 333 Constitution Avenue, Northwest, Washington, District of Columbia 20001

-Apr.
-13, 2011: Keynote Speaker, Samuel J. Heyman Public Service Lecture, Seton Hall University School of Law, Newark, NJ.
-My remarks and responses to questions focused on my career in public service.
+April 2011 [date unknown]: Keynote Speaker, Samuel J. Heyman Public Service Lecture, Seton Hall University School of Law, Newark, New Jersey.
+I spoke to law students and faculty about my career in public service.
 I have no notes, transcript, or recording, but press coverage is supplied.
-Seton Hall University is located at One Newark Center, Newark, NJ 07102.
+The address for Seton Hall University School of Law is One Newark Center, Newark, New Jersey 07102.

-Oct.
-27, 1999: Speaker, "From Haggar to Hitachi - Customs at the Crossroads," Customs Lawyers Association Seventh Annual Conference on Recent Trends in Customs Law, Washington, DC.
-Copy of the paper I prepared for the conference, which served as the basis for my remarks and responses to questions, supplied.
+October 27, 1999: Panelist, "From Haggar to Hitachi, Customs at the Crossroads," 7th Annual Conference on Recent Trends in Customs Law, Customs Lawyers Association, Washington, District of Columbia.
+Position Paper supplied.